jessica-mitchell/RSE_summer_school_documentation/source/tutorial-driven-development_example.rst

 5. Continue to work through each step of the tutorial.
 As you create and modify code, you update the tutorial.

-6. Once each step is completed in the code, you have functional code along with a functional tutorial, which you can use to test if the code executes as expected!
+6. Once each step is completed in the code, you will have functional code along with a functional tutorial, which you can use to test if the code executes as expected!